Aejohnso/Independent_Projects/Music_Visualizer/README.md

-This repository hosts all files related to my development of music visualizers.
+This repository hosts all files related to my development of music visualizers (in progress).
-(in progress)